 A very brilliant student, he was hired as secretary by Cardinal Domenico Capranica: he subsequently worked for other bishops and cardinals and took part

 in a never ending council in Basel: he extensively travelled throughout Europe.
 In 1439 he became first secretary of the antipope Felix V and in 1442 he joined the imperial court of Frederick III.
 In the meantime he became renowned for his literary works, which included poems and novels, as well as essays supporting the rights of his patrons.
 Notwithstanding its past support of the antipope in 1446 he became secretary of Pope Eugenius IV, for whom he wrote De ortu et Romani auctoritate imperii an essay stating, based on new evidence. the origin of the papal prerogatives (a medieval account had for centuries attributed them to a donation made by Emperor Constantine, but an analysis by Lorenzo Valla had proved the original document to be a forgery).

-In 1447, at the suggestion of the pope, he embraced a new career and became a priest and shortly afterwards was appointed bishop of Trieste, while continuing to act as a diplomat.
-In 1450 he became bishop of Siena and in 1452 he accompanied Emperor Frederick III and Eleanor of Portugal to Rome where they were married by the pope himself.
-In 1456 he was appointed cardinal by Pope Calixtus III and he was assigned the church of San Saba, which he largely restored.
+In 1447, at the suggestion of the Pope, he embraced a new career and became a priest and shortly afterwards was appointed bishop of Trieste, while continuing to act as a diplomat.
+In 1450 he became bishop of Siena and in 1452 he accompanied Emperor Frederick III and Eleanor of Portugal to Rome where they were married by Pope Nicholas V. In 1456 he was appointed cardinal by Pope Calixtus III and he was assigned the church of S. Saba, which he largely restored.

 In 1458, at the death of Calixtus III he became pope and chose the name of Pius: a literary, rather than a religious choice, because Virgil used to give the appellation of pious to Aeneas, the hero of his poem.

 Palazzo Piccolomini (far left) seen from Piazza del Campo and from Banchi di Sotto; detail of the lamp at the entrance